IsurangaI/IsurangaI/README.md

 ![](Glitch.gif)

-- Undergraduate of Computer Science and Engineering
+- Undergraduate of Computer Science and Engineering at University of Moratuwa
-- University of Moratuwa
+- A Former trainee software Engineer at AtLink Communications Inc.